coreos/docs/ignition/metadata.md

 ## Custom metadata agent

-In the event that Container Linux is being used outside of a supported cloud environment (for example, a PXE booted, bare-metal installation), coreos-metadata won't work.
+When Container Linux is used outside of a supported cloud environment (for example, in a PXE booted, bare metal installation), coreos-metadata won't work.
 However, it is possible to write a custom metadata service.

 This config will write a single service unit with the contents of a metadata agent service (shown below).
 This unit will not start on its own, because it is not enabled and is not a dependency of any other units.
 This metadata agent will fetch instance metadata from EC2 and save it to an ephemeral file.